-Nearly 29,000 students call themselves Wayne State Warriors.
-WSU is home to students from nearly every state and more than 70 countries — the most diverse student body among Michigan’s 15 public universities and a microcosm of the real world.
+Nearly 28,000 students call themselves Wayne State Warriors.
+WSU is home to students from nearly every state and 60 countries — the most diverse student body among Michigan's 15 public universities and a microcosm of the real world.

 Wayne State students benefit from a traditional college experience in a nontraditional setting.
 You'll walk from lecture halls to libraries to modern residence halls on tree-lined paths.
 But just a few steps away is a vibrant city bustling with entertainment and enrichment opportunities.
 Whether you immerse yourself in the sound of the world-renowned Detroit Symphony Orchestra, head down Woodward to cheer for the Tigers or catch a Broadway production at the Fox, there is plenty to see and do.